What Is Food Grade Material?

 News Lead In Photo Food Grade Milk

 “Food grade is just a term.
-It’s not an organization or regulation.
-When plants build or service machines, it’s their responsibility to understand food grade materials and how to use them,” said Trent Bullock, Process Engineer at CSI.
+It's not an organization or regulation.
+When plants build or service machines, it's their responsibility to understand what food grade means for materials and how to use them,” said Trent Bullock, Process Engineer at CSI.

 Food grade equipment and devices are important, because products are usually in direct contact with the devices manufacturing the food products.
 Chemical compounds in the materials could leach into exposed product, or some situations, could result in tiny pieces of a material transferring directly into the product to be consumed.